lyc102/ifem/docs/_docs/mesh-sc3.md

 - Ascend ordering
 - Positive ordering

-In the ascend ordering, the vertices of `elem` is sorted such that
+In the ascending ordering, the vertices of `elem` is sorted such that

     elem(t,1) < elem(t,2) < elem(t,3) < elem(t,4).